uchicago-cs/cmsc22000/website/hw/hw5.rst

 Task 1: Testing existing code
 =============================

-Remember that, in Lab 2, we asked you to refactor some of the code in ``point.c`` to a new ``segment.c`` module.
+Remember that, in Homework #2, we asked you to refactor some of the code in ``point.c`` to a new ``segment.c`` module.
 At the time, you may have asked yourself: “If I’m implementing this code as part of a library, how can I *run* the segment code I just wrote?”.
 One answer to that question